Multinomial Naive Bayes Classifier | by Yoann Mocquin | Mar, 2024

 If you are already familiar with the multinomial distribution, you can move on to the next part.

 Representation of 2 multinomial distributions (with 10 parameters).
-Those represent the probability that a given appears in a text review.
+Those represent the probability that a given word appears in a text review.

 The first important step to understand the Multinomial Naive Bayes classifier is to understand what a multinomial distribution is.